Baconian Poetry

 That is the truest Partition of human Learning, which hath reference to the three Faculties of man’s soul, which is the seat of learning.
 History is referred to Memory, Poesie to the Imagination, Philosophy to Reason.
 2

 According to Bacon, imagination is personified by Janus.
-Janus is the chief of the Roman gods and hierophant of the mysteries—the gatekeeper who holds the keys and opens the door for us to pass through into a higher consciousness and revelation of truth, or who prevents us from doing so, depending on our purity of motive.
+Janus is the chief of the Roman gods and hierophant of the mysteries—the gatekeeper who holds the keys and opens the door for us to pass through into a higher consciousness and revelation of truth, or who prevents us from doing so if we are not sufficiently pure in our motives (desires).
 As Jesus said, “Blessed are the pure in heart, for they shall see God.”
 3

 Bacon also realised that imagination was the means by which our senses—our desires, emotions and feelings—communicate with the mind and give us ideas, and also the means by which the ideas, when worked out rationally, are put into action.
 By understanding this, it is possible to see how and why poetry was used by Bacon and deemed by him to have such importance or usefulness.